udacity/create-your-own-adventure/english/dream/fly/asia/asia.md

 monkeys that seem to be ubiquitous.

 You are surrounded by vividly dressed people of all kinds.
-You past many explorers like your self, who stand with uninhibited awe and marvel.
+You past many explorers like your self, who stand with uninhibited awe and marvel at the wonder all around.